-- Panel Installation: Solar panels are then mounted onto the tilted racks or frames and secured with suitable clamps / brackets.
+- Panel Installation: Solar panels are then mounted onto the tilted racks or frames and secured with suitable clamps/brackets.

-- Electrical Connections: The wiring and electrical components are installed and UV resistant conduits run, connecting the solar panels to the home’s electrical system.
+- Electrical Connections: The wiring and electrical components are installed and UV-resistant conduits run, connecting the solar panels to the home’s electrical system.

 What else to consider

-Before proceeding with any solar installation, it’s advisable to consult with a professional solar installer.
+Before proceeding with any residential solar installation, it’s advisable to consult with a professional solar installer.
 They can then evaluate your specific roof, its structural integrity, local regulations, and your energy needs.
 These experts can recommend the most suitable installation method and design a system that optimises energy production.
-They can also consider the aesthetics and long-term performance your roof.
+They can also consider the aesthetics and long-term performance of your roof.